TRAINERS

 As of 2022 Miga offers his services as workflow and postproduction consultant to productions and post houses across the globe and serves as teacher at The Netherlands Film Academy.

-Juan Galva, Spain
+Juan Galva, Spain / Germany

 Colorist / Post Supervisor